saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 between size and app rating.
 As the size of an app decreases its rating appears to increase as well as when compared with apps that vary with device.
-In general, it appears that each category of size has a different median rating and thus there is moost likely a relationship between Size and our response.
+In general, it appears that each category of size has a different median rating and thus there is most likely a relationship between Size and our response.

 ![](final-writeup_files/figure-gfm/installs-rating-1.png)<!-- -->